Olical/StateMachine/README.md

 You may wish to download the source will git and download the dependencies later.
 You can still use Bower for this, simply run `bower install` whilst inside the StateMachine directory.
 It will run along and fetch all packages the repository requires to do it's thing.

+## Testing

+Tests are performed using [Jasmine](http://pivotal.github.com/jasmine/) in the following browsers via [BrowserStack](http://www.browserstack.com/).

+ * Firefox
+ * Chrome
+ * Opera
+ * Safari
+ * IE6+

+There should not be any bugs in the releases, well, that's what I am aiming for anyway.
+However, if you do spot a bug please add it as an [issue](https://github.com/Wolfy87/StateMachine/issues) and I will fix it as soon as possible.

 ## License (MIT)

 Copyright (c) 2012 Oliver Caldwell